rintnetwork/front-end/src/content/rey/get-involved/staking-community-grants/index.md

 title="What state does my idea or project need to be in?">

    <p>
-    If you have an idea or project that benefits the rnt staking community, we want to hear about it!
-The goal is to support regular, consistent work that pushes forward the rnt staking ecosystem.
+    If you have an idea or project that benefits the rey staking community, we want to hear about it!
+The goal is to support regular, consistent work that pushes forward the rey staking ecosystem.
    </p>
    <p>
-    rnt Staking Community Grants is an open call for proposals.
+    rey Staking Community Grants is an open call for proposals.
 Which means, it's expected that some ideas or projects won't be fully shipped before the deadline, but instead require ongoing efforts.
    </p>
 </ExpandableCard>